Voxer/nagios-plugins/README.md

 Run any script that outputs perf data at the end with a `-n` switch to suppress that output.

-Some of the plugins rely on GNU grep being present.
-You can install it with `pkgin in ggrep`, and then just make sure that `/opt/local/bin` is in your PATH.
-The following list is the plugins that require GNU grep being present.

-* check_svcs

 License
 -------